“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 The choice of a Porsche as a comparative metric in this discussion is not coincidental.
 It stems from two emails I received in response to my proposal for a two months unpaid internship, which raised several critical points.
 First, these responses revealed that I may not have adequately clarified the goals and expectations of the internship.
 Second, they prompted me to reevaluate the ethical underpinnings of my approach.

 My aim was to open doors, provide access, and create opportunities—an ambition shaped by my own extensive experience volunteering to build my career.
-However, I failed to fully grasp how expectations have evolved, and how the conditions and demands facing emerging professionals have grown more complex.
-While my demands as a young scholar were focused on securing access to resources and proving my capabilities, today’s expectations have shifted.
+However, I did not fully grasp how expectations have evolved, and how the conditions and demands facing emerging professionals have grown more complex.
+While my demands as a young scholar were focused on securing access to resources and proving my capabilities, in a context in which volunteering was the only way upwards for someone without connections, today’s expectations have shifted.
 They now center on time, labor, financial compensation, and personal fulfillment.

 This shift reflects a broader transformation in academic and professional priorities.
-Where self-investment and professional growth were once paramount, today’s landscape increasingly emphasizes minimizing labor while maximizing financial reward and personal satisfaction.
-The equation has evolved from one of proving oneself through unpaid or underpaid labor to one where efficiency and remuneration are paramount, and access alone is no longer sufficient compensation for time and expertise.
+Where self-investment and professional growth were once paramount, today’s post-postmodern landscape increasingly emphasizes minimizing labor while maximizing financial reward and personal satisfaction.
+The equation has evolved from one of proving oneself through unpaid or underpaid labor to one where satisfaction and remuneration are paramount, to those within privileged communities who can afford it, and access alone is no longer sufficient compensation for time and expertise.

 “Mr. Aceti have a warm welcome in [our city and our university].